 Chapter, Student, Advisor and Alumni awards

-Active Minds recognizes the tremendous efforts and dedication of our student leaders, advisors, alumni and campus chapters at our Annual Mental Health on Campus Conference.
-The Active Minds staff, board and advisory committees are indebted to you for advancing the work of Active Minds at schools across the country.
-These awards are one small way we can thank you for dedecation, ingenuity and advocacy.
+Active Minds recognizes the tremendous efforts and dedication of our student leaders, advisors, alumni and campus chapters at our annual Mental Health on Campus Conference.
+The Active Minds staff, board and advisory committees are indebted to you for advancing the work of Active Minds across the country.
+These awards recognize the change you are making on campuses.

-- Nominations must be for work done during the 2011-2012 academic year
+- IMPORTANT: Nominations must be submitted for work done during the 2012-2013 academic year

 - Self-nominations are encouraged